-Figure 3 shows the reversion rate as a function of the conditions we manipulated in our experiment.
-First, we found out that content does not matter, i.e., although baby pictures are more emotionally engaging than loveseat pictures, the patterns are the same.
-The statistics test also shows that there is no significant difference between the baby and the loveseat results (t(431)=1.35, p=0.18).
+Figure 3 shows the reversion rate as a function of the conditions that we manipulated in our experiment.
+First, we found out that content does not matter, that is, although baby pictures are more emotionally engaging than loveseat pictures, the patterns are the same.
+The statistics test also shows that there is no significant difference between the baby and the loveseat results, t(431) = 1.35, p = .18.

-Second, in the short interval condition, the reversion rate was 14.1%, which is higher than zero (the results of the t-test is t(146)=6.7, p<0.001).
+Second, in the short interval condition, the reversion rate was 14.1%, which is higher than zero [the results of the t test are t(146) = 6.7, p < .001].

-Third, the percentage of people that reversed their opinion was as high as 32.5% in the long interval condition, significantly higher than the long interval control condition (10.1%) which measures the effects of other factors leading to reversion regardless of the social influence during the long interval.
-T-test shows that this difference is significant: t(284)=6.5, p<0.001.
-We can therefore conclude that social influence contributes approximately to 22.4% of the reversion of opinions observed.
+Third, the percentage of people who reversed their opinions was as high as 32.5% in the long interval condition, significantly higher than the long interval control condition (10.1%), which measures the effects of other factors leading to reversion regardless of the social influence during the long interval. t test shows that this difference is significant, t(284) = 6.5, p < .001.
+We can therefore conclude that social influence contributes to approximately 22.4% of the reversion of opinions observed.

-To summarize the results, in both the long and the short interval conditions, others' opinions significantly swayed people's own choices $(22.4\% \text{ and } 14.1\%^5)$ .
+To summarize the results, in both the long and the short interval conditions, others' opinions significantly swayed people's own choices (22.4% and $14.1\%^5$).
 The effect size of social influence was larger when the self-confirmation pressure was weaker (i.e., the time between the two choices is larger).